pclus/git-tutorial/tutorial.md

 According to github docs: "The `rebase` command allows you to easily change a series of commits, modifying the history of your repository.
 You can reorder, edit, or squash commits together."

-### Avoid tracking certain files with .gitignore

-Usually there are going to be files that you do not want to track (i.e., large datafiles, compile builds, temporary files, ...).
-To avoid tracking these files, you can add them in the `.gitignore` file on your repo.
-You can use astherisks to create patterns.
-For instance:

-- `*.dat` will ignore all files of the `dat`type, also those in subfolders.
-- `!network.dat` will add an exception to the pattern for specific matching filenames.

 ### Tokens

 Github now works with tokens instead of passwords.